London

 Budget: what to reckon with

 A 3-night stay in a London palace demands a serious budget.
-Here is a realistic estimate for a couple, in peak season (May-June, September-October):
+Here is a realistic estimate for a couple, high season (May-June, September-October):

 • Restaurants (2 starred tables + 2 bistros) : 800 to 1200 £